arigathanks/RadPortal/index.md

 This page serves as a web portal that provides collaborators with a single access point to information and dedicated file upload services.

 ## ⚠️ Guidelines (Read me before uploading!)
 Click the play button "⏯️" beside the bolded number for a video demo and explanation.
+Highly recommend watching them first if this is your first time.
 If something is still not clear, contact me at **klbc.dev@gmail.com**

+Summary:
 [⏯️](https://drive.google.com/file/d/147yykKxCFz02ldhHa2ajupQUG-3Hz8cK/preview) **(1)** Filesize limit is 2GB.
 [⏯️](https://drive.google.com/file/d/147yykKxCFz02ldhHa2ajupQUG-3Hz8cK/preview) **(2)** Use .zip to compress files.
 Do not use .rar compression.
 [⏯️](https://drive.google.com/file/d/1x8z5-LcWJBSG1v0gn0ac8YfaK3CgyUEy/preview) **(3)** Verify the files are only zipped ONCE before uploading.
 Look at the file extension.